karzym93/karzym93.github.io/README.md

 - possibility to play for 2-4 players
 - library with few thousands of passwords
 - mobile support
+- letters from keyboard

 To do
 -----
 - more categories
-- mobile support
+- more mobile support
-- possibility to set letters from keyboard
+- wheel from keyboard
-...
 - playing online